hitem/CleanBot/README.md

 ## Installation

-1. Update your package list and install Python and pip:
+1. Update your package list and install Python and pip if you dont have them already:
     ```sh
     sudo apt update
     sudo apt install python3 python3-pip
     ```

+2. Clone this repository
-2. Install the required Python packages:
+3. Install the required Python packages:
     ```sh
-    pip3 install discord.py
-    pip3 install pytz
+    pip3 install --upgrade -r requirements.txt
     ```

-3. Clone this repository.

-   Change following lines in `CleanBotman.py`:
+4. Change following lines in `CleanBotman.py`:

      - Set your timezone (the server where you are running the bot):
     ```sh